-You may return at a later date to edit your preferences by navigating to the location where you originally completed the housing application and choose the EDIT HOUSING APPLICATION feature.
+You may return at a later date to edit your preferences in the Johnstown Campus Housing & Dining Services task center and choose the EDIT HOUSING APPLICATION feature.
 Housing Applications may not be changed after July 1.

 If you have a specific roommate in mind, please indicate that student on your housing application.
 You will need the Student ID number of your intended roommate.
 In turn, your roommate must enter your name/ID number on his/her application.
 Only mutual roommate requests will be considered.
 While not guaranteed, every effort will be made to grant roommate requests received before July 1.
 Roommate requests are granted based upon room availability.

 Private Room Request Form

 A private room request form will be available beginning March 6, 2023.
 This is a request form only and does not guarantee the requestor a private room.
 Each student requesting a private room must have also paid the $150 housing deposit and completed an online housing application.
 All students should plan on living with a roommate and apply with a roommate during the recontracting process.
 If private rooms are able to be offered, they will not be offered until after the fall term has begun.
 Private rooms will be offered on a seniority basis according to the applicant's total number of terms in residence.

 Summer housing is provided in College Park Apartments, which include full kitchens, convenient parking, secure building access, and air conditioning.
 The application will be available February 27.